dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

    at Tests.ItemsControllerTest.Can_remove_item_and_all_associated_tags()
 ```

-In this case the application is working correctly because SQL Server supports [cascade deletes](xref:core/saving/cascade-delete).
+In this case, the application is working correctly because SQL Server supports [cascade deletes](xref:core/saving/cascade-delete).
 SQLite also supports cascade deletes, as do most relational databases, so testing this on SQLite works.
 On the other hand, the EF in-memory database [does not support cascade deletes](https://github.com/dotnet/efcore/issues/3924).
 This means that this part of the application cannot be tested with the EF in-memory database provider.